Dogecoin Price Prediction: A Realistic Analysis of DOGE’s Path to $1 by 2030

 • Market Sentiment: Retail and institutional investor confidence cycles.

-• Competitive Landscape: Position relative to other payment-focused cryptocurrencies.
+• Competitive Sector: Position relative to other payment-focused cryptocurrencies.

 The $1 Threshold: Mathematical and Psychological Significance